Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 Here’s our list of the best VPNs for Google Chrome:

-NordVPN offers the best possible 256-bit encryption, which is equivalent to military-grade security.
+NordVPN offers the best possible 256-bit encryption, which is military-grade security.

 The extension only protects Chrome traffic, but on the plus side, it automatically connects you via your Chrome browser once you’ve signed into a NordVPN account.